 Thank you to all entrants.
 In some categories we received many impressive entries, but we could not award finalist placings to them all.
 Separating entries was not always straightforward and some nominees only just missed out.

 Thank you also to the sponsors that have made these IoT Awards possible.
-They are Blue IoT, Bosch, KPMG, Lenovo, IoT Alliance Australia, IoT Skills Australia, Reekoh, [ui!] - the urban institute and the University of Wollongong Smart Infrastructure Facility.
+They are Blue IoT, Bosch, IoT Alliance Australia, IoT Skills Australia, KPMG, Lenovo, Optus, Reekoh, SMART Infrastructure Facility, University of Wollongong and [ui!] - the urban institute.

 The IoT Awards winners will be announced in late October.
 In the meantime, look out for articles on IoT Hub in the coming weeks about the finalists.